openshift-cs/okd.io/docs/okd_tech_docs/modifying_okd.md

 ```
     FROM registry.ci.openshift.org/origin/4.10:base
 ```

+!!!Note
-Note that these may change as golang and release requirements change.
+    To original and replacement image may change as golang version and release requirements change.

+!!!Question
+    Is there a way to find the correct base image for an OKD release?

 The original images are unavailable to the public.
 There is an effort to update the Dockerfiles with publically available images.

-    Scenario:
+### Example Scenario:

 - Modify console-operator to have a link to the community site **okd.io** instead of **docs.okd.io**
 - add to pre-existing cluster
 - build a custom release to include the modified console-operator, then install a new cluster will custom release

+To complete the scenario the following steps need to be performed:

 1. Fork the console-operator repository
 2. Clone the new fork locally: `git clone https://github.com/<username>/console-operator.git`